 To level set, APM can mean both application performance management and application performance monitoring in the tech space.
 They are often used interchangeably.
 In this article, we’re using APM to mean application performance management.
 However, application monitoring tools will also be mentioned, just not via the APM acronym.

-Application performance management (APM) is the monitoring and management of performance and availability of software applications.
-The primary goal of APM solutions is to maintain an expected level of service and availability by understanding why transactions in your application/workload are slow or failing.
-For example, a development or operations team can instantly tell from their APM solution if an application is causing some performance spikes.
-They can then leverage their APM solution to determine the root cause, identify which queries were affected and make appropriate adjustments to resolve the issue.
+Application performance management (APM) is the monitoring and management of the performance of your software applications.
+The primary goal of APM is to maintain an expected level of service and availability by understanding why transactions in your application/workload are slow or failing.
+Application performance monitoring, another phrase the acronym is used for, is a part of application performance management.

 - Find bottlenecks or latency problems with application dependencies including SQL, queues, caching, etc.

 - Find the highest volume and slowest web pages or transactions.

 - Find the root cause(s) for application problems.

 APM solutions perform a plethora of functions in the quest to optimize application performance and account for all relevant APM metrics, including:

 - Anomaly detection: Enables a rapid response to application behaviors that begin to fall outside the normal operating range.
 Anomaly detection also identifies events that do not conform to expected behavioral patterns.